GT-CURA/complete_streets/step2_elements/street_buffer/README.md

 - Place your road segment GeoJSON file (generated via step1_loader) in the working directory, or use the provided toy dataset for testing.
 - Open `config.py` and edit the following variables:
   - [Line 6] Enter your Google API Key to allow imagery downloads.
-  - [Line 9] Specify the directory path of yout input data file (.geojson).
+  - [Line 9] Specify the directory path of your input data file (.geojson).
   - [Line 13, 14] Provide the correct paths to the segmentation configuration and checkpoint files within the `mmsegmentation` directory you cloned earlier.
   - [Line 21] Define the output directory where all generated files and images will be saved.